Designing AI-Agents with Personalities: A Psychometric Approach: Introduction

 \section{Introduction}

-The emergence of large language models (LLMs) has revolutionized our approach to simulating human-like communication.
+The emergence of large language models (LLMs) has revolutionized our approach to simulating human-like behaviors and communication.
 LLMs are increasingly deployed across diverse research fields to mimic human behaviors \parencite{xi_rise_2023, xu_ai_2024}.
-In psychology, LLMs are used to study cognitive processes, measure personality, and understand psychological constructs \parencite{hagendorff_human_like_2023, jiang_personallm_2024, rathje2024gpt}.
-Sociologists employ these models to explore social bias and behavior \parencite{lucy_gender_2021, park_generative_2023}, while economists and political scientists utilize them to analyze economic processes and political leanings \parencite{bang-etal-2024-measuring, hartmann2023political}.
-This broad application underscores the growing interconnection between AI and social sciences.
+In psychology, LLMs are used to study cognitive processes, measure personality, and understand psychological constructs \parencite{hagendorff_human_like_2023, jiang_personallm_2024, rathje2024gpt, binz2025foundation}.
+Sociologists employ these models to explore social bias and behavior \parencite{lucy_gender_2021, zhang2025evolvingcollectivecognitionhumanagent, park_generative_2023}, while economists and political scientists utilize them to analyze economic processes and political leanings \parencite{bang-etal-2024-measuring, hartmann2023political}.
+These broad applications underscore the growing interconnection between artificial intelligence and the social and behavioral sciences.

-Traditional human subject research methods, while standard in social and behavioral studies, face significant challenges including ethical constraints, logistical hurdles, and resource limitations \parencite{salganik_bit_2019, demszky_using_2023}.
+Traditional human subjects research methods, while standard in social and behavioral studies, face significant challenges including ethical constraints, logistical hurdles, and resource limitations \parencite{salganik_bit_2019, demszky_using_2023}.
 Recent advancements in LLMs offer valuable complementary tools to address these challenges \parencite{agnew_illusion_2024, demszky_using_2023}.
-By using LLMs as stand-ins for human agents, researchers can reduce logistical and financial burdens \parencite{wang2021want}.
-These AI Agents operate continuously, can simulate diverse demographic responses, and can be deployed in scenarios that might pose ethical risks to human participants \parencite{argyle_out_2023, aher_using_2023, bai2022constitutional}.
+Researchers can use LLMs to create AI-Agents, which can mimic responses from human participants, reducing logistical and financial burdens \parencite{wang2021want}.
+These AI-Agents operate continuously, simulate diverse demographic responses, and can be deployed in scenarios that might pose ethical risks to human participants \parencite{argyle_out_2023, aher_using_2023, bai2022constitutional}.